 This knight game, called Knight's Tour, is a logic puzzle that improves concentration and logical reasoning.
 The object is to jump the Knight to all the squares on the chess board in as few moves as possible.

-To begin, click the Medium link under the picture at left.
+To begin, click the Small, Medium, or Large link or PLAY GAME button under the picture at left.
 This opens the game in a pop-up window.
 After the short advertisement ends, click the PLAY GAME button.

 The knight's tour is a puzzle which dates back to the 9th century.
 There are two types of tour, open and closed.